aelij/spanify/docs/console.md

 `Console.Write` methods use `System.String` which is UTF-16.
 In some scenarios we already have UTF-8 data that we want to write to the console (for example, JSON), and on some systems the default `Console.OutputStream` is UTF-8.
 It would be wasteful to allocate a string just to convert it back to UTF-8 bytes, so instead we can write the bytes directly to the output stream.

+> [!IMPORTANT]
-:warning: It's up to the caller to ensure that the value is valid UTF-8.
+> It's up to the caller to ensure that the value is valid UTF-8.
 We could validate it using `Encoding.GetByteCount`, but it might be wasteful if the API used to produce the bytes already does that.

 ```cs
 public static class Utf8Console